tikoflano/bareos/docs/manuals/source/TasksAndConcepts/AutomatedDiskBackup.rst

 :index:`\ <single: Volumes; Using Pools to Manage>`\  :index:`\ <single: Disk; Automated Backup>`\  :index:`\ <single: Automated Disk Backup>`\  :index:`\ <single: Pool>`\

 If you manage five or ten machines and have a nice tape backup, you don’t need Pools, and you may wonder what they are good for.
 In this chapter, you will see that Pools can help you optimize disk storage space.
 The same techniques can be applied to a shop that has multiple tape drives, or that wants to mount various different Volumes to meet their needs.

 The rest of this chapter will give an example involving backup to disk Volumes, but most of the information applies equally well to tape Volumes.

 Given is a scenario, where the size of a full backup is about 15GB.

 It is required, that backup data is available for six months.
 Old files should be available on a daily basis for a week, a weekly basis for a month, then monthly for six months.
-In addition, offsite capability is not needed.
+In addition, off-site capability is not needed.
 The daily changes amount to about 300MB on the average, or about 2GB per week.

 As a consequence, the total volume of data they need to keep to meet their needs is about 100GB (15GB x 6 + 2GB x 5 + 0.3 x 7) = 102.1GB.

 The chosen solution was to use a 120GB hard disk – far less than 1/10th the price of a tape drive and the cassettes to handle the same amount of data, and to have the backup software write to disk files.

 The rest of this chapter will explain how to setup Bareos so that it would automatically manage a set of disk files with the minimum sysadmin intervention.

 .. _OverallDesign:

 Overall Design
 --------------

 Getting Bareos to write to disk rather than tape in the simplest case is rather easy.

 One needs to consider about what happens if we have only a single large Bareos Volume defined on our hard disk.
 Everything works fine until the Volume fills, then Bareos will ask you to mount a new Volume.
 This same problem applies to the use of tape Volumes if your tape fills.
 Being a hard disk and the only one you have, this will be a bit of a problem.
 It should be obvious that it is better to use a number of smaller Volumes and arrange for Bareos to automatically recycle them so that the disk storage space can be reused.

 As mentioned, the solution is to have multiple Volumes, or files on the disk.
 To do so, we need to limit the use and thus the size of a single Volume, by time, by number of jobs, or by size.
 Any of these would work, but we chose to limit the use of a single Volume by putting a single job in each Volume with the exception of Volumes containing Incremental backup where there will be 6 jobs (a week’s worth of data) per volume.
 The details of this will be discussed shortly.
 This is a single client backup, so if you have multiple clients you will need to multiply those numbers by the number of clients, or use a different system for switching volumes, such as limiting the volume size.

-..
-TODO: This chapter will get rewritten.
-Instead of limiting a Volume to one job, we will utilize ``Max Use Duration = 24 hours``\ .
-This prevents problems when adding more clients, because otherwise each job has to run seperat.

 The next problem to resolve is recycling of Volumes.
 As you noted from above, the requirements are to be able to restore monthly for 6 months, weekly for a month, and daily for a week.
 So to simplify things, why not do a Full save once a month, a Differential save once a week, and Incremental saves daily.
 Now since each of these different kinds of saves needs to remain valid for differing periods, the simplest way to do this (and possibly the only) is to have a separate Pool for each backup type.

 The decision was to use three Pools: one for Full saves, one for Differential saves, and one for Incremental saves, and each would have a different number of volumes and a different Retention period to accomplish the requirements.